apache/www-site/content/legal/resolved.md

 unmodified and unlikely to be changed anyway (say, by virtue of being specified by a standard), you may include appropriately labeled source code.
 An example of this is the web-facesconfig_1_0.dtd, whose inclusion is mandated by the JSR 127: JavaServer Faces specification.

+### GPL-2.0 with GNU ClasspathException {#gpl-cpe}
+Depending on the situation, the GPL-2.0 WITH ClasspathException-2.0 may, or may not, affect the licensing of the Apache product.
+PMCs must review each ClasspathException-2.0 dependency of their products to ensure it does not affect the licensing of their product, and to comply with the licensing of that dependency.
+To include in a binary distribution, PMCs are recommended to apply two tests:
+1. Confirm the dependency is fully under the ClasspathException-2.0 and that it does not contain GPL-2.0 **without** the ClasspathException-2.0; AND
+2. Confirm that the dependency is a separate module from the other works in the product (typically a separate jar file).

+Note that most GPL-2.0 WITH ClasspathException-2.0 dependencies are dual-licensed with either CDDL-1.1 or EPL-2.0 and PMCs will likely prefer to depend on those dependencies under the alternate license.

 ### Including Creative Commons Attribution content  {#cc-by}
 Works under the [Creative Commons Attribution (CC-BY)](http://creativecommons.org/licenses/by/4.0/) licenses (2.5, 3.0, and 4.0)